stubbsdiondra/PortfolioProjects/US Presidents Analysis Project/README.md

 # Presidents of the US Datasets

 This is an exploratory data analysis project using pandas and matplotlib.
+The python notebook includes markdown explaingin each part of my analysis.

 For this analysis, I merged 3 datasets.
 I gathered two datasets that contain the birthdays and birth states of the US Presidents.
 More about those can be found [here](https://people.math.sc.edu/Burkardt/datasets/presidents/presidents.html).